gauravsk/plant-functional-responses/code/dummy-dataset-analysis.md

     seed_viabilities <- runif(min = 0.2, max = 0.95, n_species)
     # Mean seed production of species drawn from a lognormal, plus uniform noise
     mean_seedprod <- floor(rlnorm(10, 2, 4)+runif(min = 10, max = 100, 10))
-    # To Do:
-    # Make a matrix of Species By Site preference (pre-determined for this dummy analysis)
-    # Then, use that to scale the seed output drawn from the distribution below:

     site_preference <- matrix(NA, nrow = n_sites, ncol = n_species)
     for(current_species in 1:ncol(site_preference)) {